 I really wish I spent more time here than I did.
 Do to a schedule mishap, I ended up getting there later than I had originally planned and didn’t get to see as much as I’d wanted to.
 I’m really glad I got to go to Nara Park, however, because my main reason of going to Nara was to hang out with all the cute deer.
 Near Nara Park and Todai-ji, there were lots of street food vendors and I just wanted to eat everythiiiinggg it looked so good.

-In the end, I think you knock out Nara in a day, but I didn’t get a full day Go hungry and eat aalll the street food, haha.
+In the end, I think you can knock out Nara in a day, but I didn’t get a full day Go hungry and eat aalll the street food, haha.
 There are lots of museums (some of them free) that are within walking distance of Nara Park and Todai-ji.
 Give yourself some time to check them out!

 Places visited (mostly temples/castles): Kinkaku-ji, Ginkaku-ji, To-ji, Gion district (think geishas), Arashiyama Bamboo Forest, Fushimi-Inari Shrine, Nijo-jo, Nishiki Market (spent almost two hours just eating), and a spent a hot second in Osaka at a Osaka Castle

 I’ve always heard that Kyoto is a beautiful city, but was a little skeptical because I know that it’s a very old city with mostly temples and castles.
-Don’t get my wrong, I like temples, but after awhile, they all kind of start to look the same to me?
+Don’t get me wrong, I like temples, but after awhile, they all kind of start to look the same?
 At least the ones in Korea are like that, in my opinion.
 I was so excited to find out that the temples in Kyoto are all unique, special, and each feel magical in a different way.
 Everywhere you look, you see natural and structural beauty.
 I was so immensely happy.
 And my hostel was really cute.

 Pro-tip: Kinkaku-ji and Ginkaku-ji are two different temples….I wasn’t aware of that.
 Phonetic spellings can vary in Korean, so I figured that they were the same thing.
 In trying to get to Kinkaku-ji, I got on a bus for Ginkaku-ji, arrived, and realized it didn’t look like any of the pictures I’d researched.
 Oh well, I might not have gone to Ginkaku-ji had it not been for this misunderstanding and I was still able to go to both 😛